+The capital securities are perpetual in respect of which there is no fixed redemption date.
 The Parent Company may redeem the capital securities only in certain circumstances as described in the conditions of the securities and with prior written consent of BSP.
 Distributions are non-cumulative and payable semi-annually in arrear at a rate of 6.5%.
 Certain conditions provide for circumstances under which the Parent Company will not be obliged to pay any distribution on the applicable payment date.